 Downsides of an HDHP

-HDHPs provide a considerable opportunity for small businesses to save money because of their lower premiums.
-Problems may arise, however, when employees face costly medical expenses and need to pay much more out-of-pocket before their insurance coverage is available.
+HDHPs provide a considerable opportunity for small businesses to save money because of their lower premium costs.
+Problems may arise, however, when employees face costly medical expenses and need to pay more upfront costs out-of-pocket before their insurance coverage is available.

-In a KFF survey3, half of U.S. adults said they put off or skipped some sort of healthcare in the past year because of the cost.
-Because HDPHs require individuals to pay more in medical expense before their deductible is met, some people with an HDHP might not get necessary medical help because they can’t pay for it.
+In a KFF survey3, four out of ten U.S. adults said they put off or skipped some sort of medical care in the past year because of the cost.
+Because HDPHs require individuals to pay for more medical expenses before they meet their deductible, some people with an HDHP might not get necessary medical help because they can’t afford it.

-- Deductible can be very high for individuals and families
+- Deductible amounts can be very high for individuals and families.

-- Those who suffer from a chronic illness have a high out-of-pocket cost
+- Those who suffer from a chronic condition have high out-of-pocket medical costs.

-- Most healthcare expenses, other than preventive services, are entirely out-of-pocket until the deductible is reached
+- Most healthcare expenses, other than preventive services, are entirely out-of-pocket until the participant reaches the deductible.

-Because of these concerns, HDHPs typically don’t provide enough coverage for those with a poor health status, who need critical care, or those with families and children who require frequent doctor visits.
+Because of these concerns, HDHPs typically don’t provide enough coverage for those with chronic medical conditions, those who need critical care, or families and children requiring frequent doctor visits.
 If this is the general makeup of your workforce, an HDHP may not be the best choice.

-Many factors impact the price of your HDHP premiums, such as state and federal laws, where you live, and the type of plans available, which are not within your control.
+Many factors impact the price of your HDHP premiums, such as state and federal laws, where you live, and the type of plans available, which aren’t within your control.

-When choosing an insurance plan, it’s a good idea to think about your employees’ total potential healthcare costs, not just the premium.
+When choosing an insurance plan, it’s a good idea to think about your employees’ total potential healthcare costs, not just their premiums.
 Considering this, you can see if selecting a higher deductible health plan would be the best bang for your buck.

 Of course, it’s impossible to predict the exact amount of total medical services your employees may need in a given year.
-In 20214, the average annual premiums for covered workers enrolled in HDHPs was $7,441 for individual coverage and $21,662 for family coverage, but every organization is different.
+A good place to start is by calculating what you and your employees’ monthly premium costs will be.
+In 20224, the average annual premiums for covered workers enrolled in HDHPs was $7,832 for individual coverage and $21,708 for family coverage.
+These costs are typically split between you and your covered employees, but the share every organization pays is different.

 How to supplement your high deductible plan

-To help lessen the blow of an unexpected out-of-pocket cost, HDHPs can be paired with supplemental health benefits to pay for eligible expenses, such as integrated HRAs, health insurance stipends, or health savings accounts (HSAs).
+To help lessen the blow of an unexpected out-of-pocket cost, you can pair HDHPs with supplemental health benefits to pay for eligible expenses, such as integrated HRAs, health insurance stipends, or HSAs.

 Let’s take a closer look at each of these benefits below so you can better understand how they work for employers.